ihe-k/Cognitive_AI_Triage/README.md

 * The spread of misinformation using network graphs and agent-based models.
 * How trust, identity or prior exposure (e.g., belief systems) influence the uptake of misinformation.
-* Use Bayesian persuasion games or repeated games to model how users update beliefs after exposure to false (or corrective) health information.
+* Use Bayesian persuasion games or repeated games to model how users update their beliefs after exposure to false (or corrective) health information.

 A misinformation modelling layer that uses graph-based simulations of social networks or algorithms to map influence or misinformation 'hot zones' may also be investigated to gain better understanding of individuals affected, the speed of misinformation spread as well as points of intervention.
 Network visualisations may be used to demonstrate the ways misinformation flows through a population or digital system; clusters of susceptible users and algorithmic amplification (e.g., recommender systems).